auth0/docs/articles/quickstart/backend/laravel/01-authorization.md

 You will now be able to access user info with `Auth0::getUser()`.

-Finally, you need to bind a class that provides a user (your app model user) each time the user is logged in or an `access_token` is decoded.
+Finally, you need to bind a class that provides a user (your app model user) each time the user is logged in or an Access Token is decoded.
 You can use the `Auth0UserRepository` provided by this package or you can build your own class.

 To use `Auth0UserRepository`, add the following lines to your `AppServiceProvider`: